-&lt;sup>23 For a complete wedding guide, see To Have and To Hold, Wedding Planner, by Gayla M. Baughman, (Pleasanton, CA: Baughman Group Ministries, 2002).
+23 For a complete wedding guide, see To Have and To Hold, Wedding Planner, by Gayla M. Baughman, (Pleasanton, CA: Baughman Group Ministries, 2002).

-- Whether or not blood tests are required. - If the bride and groom must be residents in the state. - If there is a waiting period between the time when a marriage license is obtained and the ceremony. - How long the license is valid before the ceremony. - Regulations on the format of the marriage ceremony. - Who may marry (age, divorced, sexes, etc.). - If witnesses are required. - If common law or marriage by proxy is allowable in the state. - The cost of the license. - If the minister must be registered in the state.
+- How long the license is valid before the ceremony. - Regulations on the format of the marriage ceremony. - Who may marry (age, divorced, sexes, etc.). - If witnesses are required. - If common law or marriage by proxy is allowable in the state. - The cost of the license. - If the minister must be registered in the state.